Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

 • Cost: Families pay tuition (see Fees below)

-• Summer attendance limits:
+• Summer attendance guidance:

 • New CITs: 3–4 weeks